unode/deep-learning-intro/_episodes/04-networks-are-like-onions.md

 ## Dropout

 Note that the training loss continues to decrease, while the validation loss stagnates, and even starts to increase over the course of the epochs.
-Similarily, the accuracy for the validation set does not improve anymore after some epochs.
+Similarly, the accuracy for the validation set does not improve anymore after some epochs.
 This means we are overfitting on our training data set.

 Techniques to avoid overfitting, or to improve model generalization, are termed **regularization techniques**.
 One of the most versatile regularization technique is **dropout** ([Srivastava et al., 2014](https://jmlr.org/papers/v15/srivastava14a.html)).